 A VM can have two different types of devices: emulated and synthetic.
-Although synthetic devices are encouraged due to their superior performance, they aren't available for all operating systems.
-Emulated devices are present in Hyper-V mainly for backward compatibility with non-supported operating systems.
+Although synthetic devices are better than emulated devices because of their superior performance, they aren't available for all operating systems.
+Emulated devices are present in Hyper-V mainly for backward compatibility with nonsupported operating systems.
 VMs running certain distributions of Linux have synthetic device support as well.
-Let's examine each type of device.
+Let's examine both types of device.